dietergeboers/powerplant-coding-challenge/README.md

 # Usage:

-Use any client (postman is what I used) able to send raw post requests to my application listening on port 8888.
+Use any client (postman is what I used) able to send raw post requests to my application listening on the endpoint http://localhost:8888/productionplan .